xtpub/api-doc/rest-api-v1-en.md

 https://api.xtvip.biz
 ```

-Due to the reasons of high latency and poor stability, it is not recommend to access the UBIEX API through a proxy.
+Due to the reasons of high latency and poor stability, it is not recommend to access the XT API through a proxy.

 The request header information is set to: `Content-Type=application/x-www-form-urlencoded`
 <br/>